 Melco's subsidiaries - Melco's subsidiaries provided services to us primarily for the Crown Macau and City of Dreams projects and operations which included advertising and promotion, consultancy associated with marketing and public relations in Macau and China, network support, system maintenance and administration support, project management, management of general and administrative matters and repairs and maintenance during the years ended December 31, 2008, 2007 and 2006.
 We incurred rental expense from our leases of office premises and equipment from Melco's subsidiaries during the years ended December 31, 2008, 2007 and 2006.
-We uncurred rental expense from Melco's subsidiaries during the years ended December 31, 2008, 2007 and 2006.
 We reimbursed Melco's subsidiaries for service fees incurred on our behalf for rental, office administration, travel and security coverage for the operation of the office of our Chief Executive Officer during the year ended December 31, 2008.
-Melco's subsidiaries for subsidiaries services, project management and consultancy, were determined based on actual cost incurred during the years ended December 31, 2007 and 2006.
-The project management fee and consultancy fee in connection with the Crown Macau and City of Dreams projects were capitalized to construction in progress during the construction period during the years ended December 31, 2007, and 2006.
+Melco's subsidiaries fees charged for management of general administrative services, project management and consultancy, were determined based on actual cost incurred during the years ended December 31, 2007 and 2006.
+The project management fee and consultancy fee in connection with the Crown Macau and City of Dreams projects were capitalized to construction in progress during the construction period during the years ended December 31, 2007 and 2006.